rupertl/gridlock/tutorial/README.md

 If you look at the image files in `split/` you will see each page has material we don't need such as the perforations and license logo.
-We need to identify a good top-left and bottom-right coordinate to crop all pages to, where [0,0] is the top left corner of the page.
+We need to identify a good top-left and bottom-right coordinate to crop all pages to, where [0,0] is the x and y coordinates of top left corner of the page.
 Looking at the images I selected [400, 50] and [1750, 1650].
-You can leave whitespace surrounding the page.
+You don't have to precisely remove whitespace surrounding the page.
 Edit `config.yaml` and change the `crop` section to be:

 ```
 crop: